Written by Sneha Patwari, Corporate Secretary Lead

 Step-by-Step Guide to Amending Your Constitution

 At the meeting, shareholders vote on the proposed changes.
-To pass, the amendment must be approved by at least 75% of the votes cast.
+The amendment must be approved by at least 75% of the votes cast.
 This is known as a special resolution.
-The resolution must then be formally recorded and filed with ACRA.
+The resolution is then formally recorded and filed with ACRA.

 Alternatively, if the constitution permits, shareholders may pass a written resolution without the need for a meeting.